 By Oregon law, a licensed veterinarian must have a valid Veterinary-Client-Patient Relationship (VCPR) with you and your pet in order to provide veterinary services.
 Vaccines, prescription refills and heartworm tests are all considered veterinary services.
 A valid VCPR cannot be established online, via e-mail, or over the phone.
 It can only be established by a veterinarian performing a physical examination of your animal.
 To learn more about what a VCPR is, click here.

 Sometimes it is very difficult to tell if your pet is having an emergency, so erring on the side of caution and having your pet seen by a veterinarian for anything questionable is always best.
 As mom always said, it’s better safe than sorry!
-Here are some general guidelines for what constitutes an emergency.
+See urgent care.

 The main reason this happens is that prescription food ordering is limited by the food companies to only once a week- so if we run out of a product right after receiving it, we have to wait a whole week before ordering more.
 There are a few tips to make sure you are not disappointed when coming in to get your pet’s food:

 - Ordering days- Please place your order by 8am on Monday to ensure delivery that week.